Chapter 0: Intro - Yamaha USA

 SK Series

-From the earliest days of the company, Yamaha developers never forgot about the player and polyphony as they worked on new musical instruments.
-Thanks to this commitment, the technology of the sixties lives on in the instruments of today in the form not only of tone generators, but also mechanical keyboards that feel and respond like the real thing, ribbon controllers that provide for much greater expression, and preset memory.
-The world would have to wait until the SY-1 of 1974 for a full-on Yamaha analog synth; however, from the perspective of performance and technology (other than tones that change in timbre over time), we were already in that decade exploring application of the synthesizer in ways that went beyond the reproduction of existing instrument sounds to achieve their own unique expression in sound.
-Against this backdrop, we owe those early developers a huge debt of gratitude for their curiosity and tenacity.
+From the earliest days of the company, Yamaha developers never forgot about the player as well as polyphony as they worked on new musical instruments.
+Thanks to this commitment, the technology of the sixties lives on in the instruments of today in the form of not only tone generators, but also mechanical keyboards that have an authentic feel and response, ribbon controllers that provide for much greater expression, and preset memory.
+The world would have to wait until 1974 for the release of the SY-1: a full-on Yamaha analog synth.
+However, from the perspective of performance and technology (other than tones that change in timbre over time), Yamaha was already ahead of its time exploring application of the synthesizer in ways that went beyond the reproduction of existing instrument sounds; we wanted players to achieve their own unique expression in sound.
+With this in mind, we owe those early developers a huge debt of gratitude for their curiosity and tenacity.

-From top octave through to AWM, the first instruments to feature the latest tone generation technologies were all Electone models (regardless of whether or not they were able to shape their own sounds).
+From top octave through to AWM, the first instruments to feature the latest tone generation technologies were all Electone models (regardless of whether they were able to shape their own sounds).

 D-1, F-1, CSY-1, GX-1, EX-1, F-70, HX-1